matthew-hre/python-to-java/README.md

 In order to actually "Do a Java", you're gonna need a JRE, or a Java Runtime Environment.
 This is a little home in your computer where Java is gonna live and do all its work.

-1. Go [here](https://www.oracle.com/java/technologies/downloads/#jdk19-windows) and download the `x64 Installer`, unless you're smarter than me and your PC needs a different one.
+1. Go [here](https://www.oracle.com/java/technologies/downloads/#jdk19-windows) and download the latest `x64 Installer`, unless you're smarter than me and your PC needs a different one.
 You'll know.

 2. If it says `Do you want to reinstall this?` like it did to me because I blew past the instructions way too fast and forgot to write this document, just reinstall it.